-He provides suport for employers, ranging from small businesses to large international corporates, as well as senior executives, advising on sensitive, high-profile employment matters across numerous sectors, notably retail, transport, energy and utilities.
+He provides support for employers, ranging from small businesses to large international corporates, as well as senior executives, advising on sensitive, high-profile employment matters across numerous sectors, notably retail, transport, energy and utilities.

 His area of expertise is in executive termination issues and disputes, in particular, High Court business protection litigation involving restrictive covenants, team moves, and misuse of confidential information.
 He also represents clients in whistle-blowing, bullying and harassment, discrimination, unfair dismissal and other such Employment Tribunal claims.